dereuromark/media-embed/README.md

 # MediaEmbed [![Build Status](https://secure.travis-ci.org/dereuromark/MediaEmbed.png?branch=master)](http://travis-ci.org/dereuromark/MediaEmbed)
-A utility that generates HTML embed tags for audio or video located on a given URL.
+A stand-alone utility library that generates HTML embed tags for audio or video located on a given URL.
 It also parses and validates given media URLs.

 It currently works with 150+ services, including the most important ones like